Catholic Schoolhouse Tour 1: Week 21

-- The Curriculum Corner has a lot of great ideas to teach and practice your prefixes this week.
+- Spelling City has a lot of great ideas to teach and practice your prefixes this week.
 They also have an everything suffixes page.
 Choose one activity that appeals to your students or fits their age group (don’t try to do it all).
 I personally love the crayon box activity!

-- Learn about Mount St. Helens buy building your own ‘erupting’ volcano this week.
+- Learn about Mount St. Helens by building your own ‘erupting’ volcano this week.
 Check out this post to see how!

-- EWTN is awesome, if you’ve never checked it out before.
-Their radio, programming and website is full of great resources.
+- EWTN is awesome if you’ve never checked it out before.
+Their radio, programming, and website are full of great resources.
 Their website offers anything from daily mass readings, to live listening of the radio station.
-This week your kids can visit the EWTN kids site and explore, play and learn.
+This week your kids can visit the EWTN kids site and explore, play, and learn.
 My daughter loves the games there!

-- Here is a short 2 minute video of the attack on the World Trade Center that I found on the schoolastic website.
-Schoolastic has a long list of resources for teaching on 9/11 that you can check out here.
+- Here is a short 2 minute video of the attack on the World Trade Center that I found on the scholastic website.
+Scholastic has a long list of resources for teaching on 9/11 that you can check out here.

 - The Last part of the Pacific and Southwest States Lapbook is ready!